 From her much-loved essay collections, I Was Told There Would Be Cake, How Did You Get This Number and Look Alive Out There, to her bestselling novel, The Clasp, Sloane Crosley’s acerbic humour and observational wit has garnered her critical and popular acclaim.

-This March, join Sloane Crosley live in conversation with host Jaclyn Crupi as they discuss Cult Classic, modern romance, and whether happy endings are possible in an age when the past is ever at your fingertips.
+For this conversation, Sloane Crosley joined host Jaclyn Crupi to discuss Cult Classic, modern romance, and whether happy endings are possible in an age when the past is ever at your fingertips.

-Sloane Crosley appears in partnership with Adelaide Writers’ Week and Sydney Opera House’s All About Women festival.
+Sloane Crosley appeared in partnership with Adelaide Writers’ Week and Sydney Opera House’s All About Women festival.

-This event is supported by the Melbourne City Revitalisation Fund, a Victorian Government and City of Melbourne partnership.
+The event was supported by the Melbourne City Revitalisation Fund, a Victorian Government and City of Melbourne partnership.

-The bookseller for this event is Hill of Content Bookshop.
+The bookseller for this event was Hill of Content Bookshop.

 Desire, I Want To Turn Into You: Caroline Polachek In Conversation